cubeta-io/cubeta-starter/readme.md

   their exists in the desired response, or you want to test this endpoint on a specific columns values , so this array will give you the ability to pass the required columns with their desired value to the factory .

-  `$ownership` determine if the action has to be on the authenticated user data so if it has to be the test will check if the ordered data belongs to the current user or not
+  `$ownership` determine if the action has to be on the authenticated user data so if it has to be, the test will check if the ordered data belongs to the current user or not

   `$isDebug`  if it true it will dd() the endpoint response